jtod/Sigma16/releases/3.0.34/docs/src/userguide/userguide.md

 y  data  $2c9e
 ~~~~

-Correct form of operand field

-* RRR: Exactly three registers separated by commas R8,R13,R0.

-* RX:Two operands: first is a register, second is an address.
-The
-  address is a name or constant followed by [register].
-Example:
-  R12,array[R6]

 It isn't enough just to get the assembler to accept your program
 without error messages.
 Your program should be clear and easy to
 read.
 This requires good style.
 Good style saves time writing the
 program and getting it to work A sloppy program looks unprofessional.

-Here are a few tips.
+Comments

+* In Sigma16, a semicolon \alert{;} indicates that the rest of the
+  line is a comment
+* You can have a full line comment: just put ; at the beginning
-*Write good comments.* You should use good comments in all programs,
+* You should use good comments in all programs, regardless of
+  language
-regardless of language.
-But comments are even more important in
+* But they are even more important in machine language, because
-machine language, because the code tends to need more explanation.
-At
+  the code needs more explanation
-the beginning of the program, use comments to give the name of the
+* At the beginning of the program, use comments to give the name
-program and to say what it does.
-Use full line comments to say in
+  of the program and to say what it does
-general what's going on, and put a comment on every instruction to
-explain what it's doing.
+* Use a comment on every instruction to explain what it's doing

-*Indent your code consistently.* Each field should be lined up
+Indent your code consistently.
+Each field should be lined up
 vertically, like this:

 ~~~~